 * Click here for rating key

-Cafe Degas Restaurant Review: Famed French Impressionist painter Edgar Degas, a onetime New Orleans resident who had family living in the city, lends his name to this bistro that’s an oasis on a bustling thoroughfare.
-Although frequented by nearby residents, diners come from all points in the metro area to sample the chef’s authentic salade niçoise, tender mignonettes of veal Parmesan, and a Dijon-crusted Australian rack of lamb.
+Cafe Degas Restaurant Review: In New Orleans, nowhere is the memory of French Impressionist Edgar Degas more respected than at this charming French café near City Park.
+Although frequented by nearby residents, diners come from all points in the metro area to sample the authentic salade niçoise, tender mignonettes of veal Parmesan, and a Dijon-crusted Australian rack of lamb.
 Every meal at Café Degas should begin with the comforting warmth of the house French onion soup.
-Brunch is best enjoyed slowly, beginning with a pâté or cheese board, and the crab omelet is not to be missed.
+Brunch is best enjoyed slowly, beginning with a pâté or cheese board, and the crab omelet.
 The chef even tips his hat to New Orleans with grillades and a variant of the low country's Hoppin’ John using stone-ground grits in place of the traditional rice.
 The diverse American and French red and white wines are surprisingly sophisticated for such a small café and often encourage diners to linger and watch the world go by on the partially covered deck under the aged oak trees.
-The pastries offer yet another reason to stay awhile.
-Stop by between the lunch and dinner hours for cocktails and an assortment of small plates.
+Pastries offer yet another reason to stay awhile.
+Dinner on Wednesday is a bargain: a three-course prix-fixe menu for $35.
+Selected bottles of wine are 20 percent reduced in price.